ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader SHOULD select a batch which has not yet began collection.

-In addition to the minimum batch size common to all query types, the configuration includes a parameter `max_batch_size` that determines maximum number of reports per batch.
+In addition to the minimum batch size common to all query types, the configuration may include a parameter `max_batch_size` that determines maximum number of reports per batch.

+If the configuration does not include `max_batch_size`, then the Aggregators can output any batch size that is larger than or equal to `min_batch_size`.
+This is useful for applications that are not concerned with sample size, i.e., the privacy guarantee is not affected by the sampling rate of the population, therefore a larger than expected batch size does not weaken the designed privacy guarantee.

 Implementation note: The goal for the Aggregators is to aggregate precisely `min_batch_size` reports per batch.
 Doing so, however, may be challenging for